 Each workspace opens up to the dashboard panel.
-This will lay out all the recent activity regarding new tasks, new lists, completed tasks, assigned tasks, task comments, and other similar actions.
-You can get a full view of the whole project in a nice timeline fashion much like a familiar news feed.
+This will lay out all the recent activities regarding new tasks, new lists, completed tasks, assigned tasks, task comments, and other similar actions.
+You can get a full view of the whole project in a helpful timeline fashion, much like a familiar news feed.

 This brings up a new window with a section labeled Members.
 If you click the link to “Add people” a small set of input fields will appear.
 Notice that you can select one of three ranks for new members.

-During the first tour you are provided an option to add members into your first workspace.
-After the first time you probably won’t need to go back adding too many extra people.
-But it is apart of the overall functionality and it’s a good idea to get accustomed to how this all works.
+During the first tour, you are provided an option to add members to your primary workspace.
+After the first time, you probably won’t need to go back, adding too many extra people.
+But it is apart of the overall functionality, and it’s a good idea to get accustomed to how this all works.

 Lists and Groups